-There is a need for new links from the SDZ to the N11 located between the Druids Glen and Wyattville access points, to accommodate pedestrian and cyclist movements to/from bus routes on the N11 as well as pedestrian and cyclist movements to and from residential areas to the northeast of the site on the opposite side of the N11.
+- There is a need for new/improved links from the SDZ to the N11 located between the Druids Glen and Wyattville access points, to accommodate pedestrian and cyclist movements to/from bus routes on the N11 as well as pedestrian and cyclist movements to and from residential areas to the northeast of the site on the opposite side of the N11.
 It is recommended that two new links are provided in line with the pedestrian (and cyclist) desire lines illustrated in Figure 2.3 and 2.4.
-This would provide enhanced connectivity for trips between the

-N11 (and beyond) and Cherrywood Town Centre, the Domville development area and existing development at Tully Vale.

-It is likely that there will be significant pedestrian and cyclist movements to/from the north-east and east of the site (towards Dún Laoghaire and Killiney) particularly as bus stops in this direction which are served by strategic routes on the N11 will be the close to such stops to parts of Cherrywood Town Centre and surrounding high intensity employment.
-Many of these pedestrians and cyclists are likely to access Cherrywood on the Wyattville Link Road which provides a poor environment for pedestrians and cyclists.
-Alternative pedestrian and cyclist accesses adjacent to but not along the Wyattville Link Road should be delivered to ensure safety and ease of access.
-These alternative routes should be incorporated within highly permeable blocks of development for Cherrywood Town Centre and surrounding areas, and should also connect to the external network where possible.
+This would provide enhanced connectivity for trips between the N11 (and beyond) and Cherrywood Town Centre, the Domville development area and existing development at Tully Vale. - It is likely that there will be significant pedestrian and cyclist movements to/from the north-east and east of the site (towards Dún Laoghaire and Killiney) particularly as bus stops in this direction which are served by strategic routes on the N11 will be the closest such stops to parts of Cherrywood Town Centre and surrounding high intensity employment.
+Wyattville Link Road represents the most direct route to the N11 from the Town Centre and, as such, is likely to attract a large volume of pedestrians and cyclists.
+Pedestrian facilities will not be provided on the grade-separated section of Wyattville Link Road through the Town Centre and pedestrian access to/from the Town Centre will therefore be via Tullyvale Road and Cherrywood Avenue, as outlined in the Pedestrian Movement Strategy of the UFDF.
+However, Wyattville Link Road is the main vehicular access route to the SDZ area from the N11 and its junction with Tully Vale Road / Cherrywood Avenue ('Junction A' in the SDZ Planning Scheme) will present a significant barrier to pedestrian movements, due to its size and strategic traffic function.
+As such, it is not desirable situation to have all pedestrian movements between the Town Centre and the N11 directed through this junction.
+With this in mind, the following measures are suggested to reduce potential pedestrian congestion at this location:

+- Alternative pedestrian and cyclist accesses parallel to Wyattville Link Road should be delivered to ensure safety and ease of access.
+These alternative routes should be incorporated within highly permeable blocks of development for Cherrywood Town Centre and surrounding areas, and should also connect to the external network.
+For example, a pedestrian and cycle route through and to the rear of the existing Tullyvale/Gleann na Rí residential area and tying into the 'D' loop can provide more direct access from some parts of Cherrywood to the northern section of Wyattville Link Road and on towards the N11.
+This route is included in the UFDF as a 'secondary pedestrian route' - Pedestrian crossings should be provided at optimum locations on Tullyvale Road and Cherrywood Avenue, to allow pedestrians to cross to/from the Town Centre at multiple locations, rather than solely at Junction A. these crossings will also be necessary to provide safe and convenient access to the Town Centre for passengers using the bus stops on these roads (see Section 3.1.4)